Light Travel Time Effects in Kilonova Models: Results

-There is a large discrepancy in the overall flux level seen at 1.4 days, with the model accounting for time delay effects having a peak flux approximately 50~per~cent of that from the time-independent model.
-Additionally, at 3.4 days post-merger, we see a difference between the height ratio of the peak of the continuum to the peak of the feature arise between the two models.
+There is a large discrepancy in the overall flux level seen at 1.43 days, with the model accounting for time delay effects having a peak flux approximately 50~per~cent of that from the time-independent model.
+Additionally, at 3.41 days post-merger, we see a difference between the height ratio of the peak of the continuum to the peak of the feature arise between the two models.
 These large differences are due to the rapid temperature evolution of the photosphere: when the temperatures here change on timescales comparable to the time of flight of a photon packet to an observer, the time-independent approach to modelling is less accurate.
 Due to this rapid change, in combination with light travel times, an observer is not seeing spectral contributions from a single moment in time, but rather a range of times and temperatures.
-Conversely, the 2.4 and 4.4 day spectra presented here do indeed look very alike, and this is likely due to the fairly simplistic way we treat the temperature evolution of the blackbody throughout this work.
+Conversely, the 2.42 and 4.40 day spectra presented here do indeed look very alike, and this is likely due to the fairly simplistic way we treat the temperature evolution of the blackbody throughout this work.
 Here, the temperature is evolving more slowly, so an observer sees contributions to the spectrum from a smaller range in $t_{\rm ph}$ times, improving the accuracy of the time independent approach.
-Therefore, we can conclude that the difference due to light travel time delays is largest when the temperature is evolving most rapidly, i.e., at 1.4 days in this case.
-These differences indicate that whilst time-independent modelling codes can still be used to produce spectra that match observations, some consideration should be given to the temperature profile of such spectral evolution, particularly during periods of rapid temperature evolution.
+Therefore, we can conclude that the difference due to light travel time delays is largest when the temperature is evolving most rapidly, i.e., at 1.43 days in this case.